History of Social Dance

 couple dancing

-Early Development of Ballroom Social Dance
+The Development of Ballroom Social Dance

-The Rage of the Seventeenth Century - The Waltz
+The Rage of the Seventeenth Century: The Waltz

 Social Dances of the Late Eighteenth Century